 Weighing just 57g and 66g respectively, these are some of the lightest, easiest-to-shift gaming mice around, and at 120mm long they’re compact without being too small for a comfortable grip.
 The Swiss cheese styling won’t be to everyone’s tastes, and could risk turning the Aerox 3 twins into piggy banks for dust if you don’t keep your desk clean, but the holes do help keep the weight down – as well as show off the onboard lighting.
 Don’t worry about the effect on build quality, either, as there’s no flexing or creaking around the more skeletal bits.

 In fact, toughness is the Aerox 3’s party trick, as both models mice are water- and dust-resistant to the IP54 standard.
-That means the electronics are protected against solid muck ingress as well as slight splashes on liquid, a claim that held up in my testing.
-I sprayed the Aerox 3 Wireless with water and it still worked just fine.
+That means the electronics are protected against solid muck ingress as well as slight splashes of liquid, a claim that held up in my testing.
+I chucked water and soft drinks at the Aerox 3 Wireless, and it always worked fine after drying off.

 The best MMO gaming mouse